sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 The path argument may contain format sections which are processed column names from the response table.
 In addition to these it may contain the ``{file}`` format segment which is a placeholder for the filename.
-Each row of the results table has a `~.QueryResponseRow.response_block_map` property which is a dictionary of valid format keys to values for that row.
+Each row of the results table has a `~sunpy.net.base_client.QueryResponseRow.response_block_map` property which is a dictionary of valid format keys to values for that row.

-In addition to the `~.QueryResponseRow.response_block_map` your fetch method also needs to be able to generate a filename for the file.
+In addition to the `~sunpy.net.base_client.QueryResponseRow.response_block_map` your fetch method also needs to be able to generate a filename for the file.
 The simplest (but unlikely) scenario is that you know the filename for each file you are going to download before you do so, in this situation you would be able to generate the full filepath for each row of the response as follows::

   for row in query_results: